bancodobrasil/stop-analyzing-embed/README.md

 ## Contribute now!

-So, let's start contributing! **Open an issue asking for a task to be done by you**.
-A mentor/maintainer will come and provide a technical overview of the project and what are the possibles ways of contributing to the project.
-You will discuss the options and a suitable issue will be assigned or created to you.
+So, let's start contributing! **First, go to the 'Issues' tab and open a new issue, titled something like: "I want to contribute."
+Then, in the first comment, introduce yourself and ask for a task to be assigned to you**.
+If you already have an issue in mind, feel free to describe it in that same comment.
+A mentor/maintainer will respond with a technical overview of the project and some possible ways of contributing.
+You will discuss the options, and when a suitable issue is agreed upon, the mentor will create a new issue and assign it to you.

-That's it.
-Just make yourself at home and good luck!
+That's it!
+Just make yourself at home, and good luck!

 ## Getting Started

+### Clone the Repo

+Before you start working on an issue, first you need to **fork** and **clone** the repo.
+There are some great instructions on how to do so [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

+### Configure the Project on Your Local Machine

+Once you've forked and cloned the repo, it's time to run the app locally.

-To build and run stop-analyzing-embed locally, just follow the instructions bellow.
-You can either using docker or run it directly using NPM run commands.
-On both ways, web server will show the hostname on the console, something like this:
+There are two options to build and run **stop-analyzing-embed** locally on your machine: using docker, or running it directly with NPM commands.
+Just follow the instructions below based on your preference.
+Regardless of which way you choose, the web server will show the hostname on the console, something like this:

 ```
 stop-analyzing-embed | Listening on http://738e062f602e:8000, http://127.0.0.1:8000, http://192.168.124.2:8000
 ```

+In the example above, you would navigate to `localhost:8000` to view the app.

-### Using Docker
+#### Using Docker
-To run with docker-compose:
+To run with docker-compose, open your cloned project and navigate into the root directory (the same directory where the `Dockerfile` is located).
+Then, open a terminal session and enter the following:
 ```
-docker-compose up
+$ docker-compose up
 ```
+The above command will spin up the development server right away, but it may take a couple of minutes to build.
+So, just be patient.

-If you prefer work on Dockerfile directly:
+If you prefer to work on the Dockerfile directly:
 ```
-docker build . --tag stop-analyzing-embed:latest
+$ docker build . --tag stop-analyzing-embed:latest
 ```

-### Using a Development Environment
+#### Using a Development Environment

-Make sure to install all the dependencies:
+To run with NPM, first change your terminal session in the `app` directory.
+Then, make sure to install all the dependencies:
 ```
 $ cd app
 $ npm install
 ```
-Run de application:
+When the dependencies have all been installed, you're ready to run the application:
 ```
-npm run start
+$ npm run start
 ```
 *Important: make sure you have [NPM](https://www.npmjs.com/get-npm) installed in your machine.*